 Often women are the sole breadwinners for large extended families, so employment brings with it important social and economic empowerment, and better prospects for the next generation in their care.

 The brief descriptions on our home page give a flavour of how employment is helping the women and their families in each company.

 We are eager to support these ladies and their communites by bringing their beautiful products to you and your customers.

-We also try to think about how we can support our retail customers, and have produced a flyer which can be used in a variety of ways.
-If you would like some, please ask.
+We try to consider how we can support our retail customers, and have produced a flyer which can be placed alongside your button display.
+If wev'e not sent any, and you would like some, please ask.

 We have been asked a few times for a catalogue, and in the early days tried producing one on dvd..
 Unfortunately this isn't something we are currently able to offer as the time taken to keep it up to date is prohibitive.

 Some of our customers use our products in their own creations - if you would like some of your work displayed in our 'gallery' page, please let us know.